tajpouria/typegraphql-nextjs-boilerplate/README.md

 ## Query Complexity

-**Query complexity** is a tactic that can be addded to a graphql server to prevent abuse. specifically prevent user from sending too much query that make server carsh or slow down.
+**Query complexity** is a tactic that can be addded to a graphql server to prevent abuse. specifically prevent user from sending too much query that make server crash or slow down.

 > yarn add graphql-query-complexity